Mary Harris (musician)

 Mary Harris is an American keyboardist, singer, songwriter, arranger, and producer.
-She is currently appearing on stage as a member of the five-time Grammy Award nominated band Ambrosia.
-Harris, as a member of Jimmy Buffett's Coral Reefer Band arranged vocals and sang on recordings and live performances, and has worked with Stewart Copeland and Stanley Clarke, and recorded for Pink Floyd.
-She is also a founding member of the group Tin Drum along with her husband and musical partner Burleigh Drummond who also performs with her in Ambrosia.
+Since 2012 she has performed as a member of the band Ambrosia.
+As a member of Jimmy Buffett's Coral Reefer Band she arranged vocals and sang on recordings and live performances, and has worked with Stewart Copeland and Stanley Clarke, and recorded for Pink Floyd.
+She is also a founding member of the group Tin Drum, along with her husband and musical partner Burleigh Drummond, who also performs with her in Ambrosia.

-Childhood
+Early life

 Harris began playing piano at age four, starting formal lessons at age five.
-She grew up from early childhood in the town of Three Rivers, California where she performed from age ten on with family members locally.
+She grew up from early childhood in the town of Three Rivers, California, where she performed from age ten on with family members locally.

 Early music career

 Harris' first paying music performances were with bands including Oak Grove and Fair Game in Three Rivers in the seventies and early eighties.
 She moved to Los Angeles, California in 1982.